Check That Your Implementation Satisfies the MFA Requirement

 By logging in to an SSO site Go to Question 2

-By logging in directly Go to Question 3
+By logging in directly with their Salesforce username and password Go to Question 3

 Note: If your users are allowed to access Salesforce products through SSO as well as by logging in directly, we recommend